Georgetown Hoyas Hire Former NBA Star Patrick Ewing As New Head Coach

 One of the knocks on John Thompson III and his coaching tenure with the Georgetown Hoyas was his offense.
 The insistence on employing the slow-paced offense has hurt the Hoyas in terms of recruiting.

-Many of the top colleges recruits want to play in a motion offense that requires ball movement and a quick pace.
-If Patrick Ewing can install a player-friendly system, he will be able boost the Georgetown Hoyas in the eyes of potential recruits.
-Because Ewing has an NBA pedigree already attached to his name, coupled with the fact that he has helped a multtude of professional players over the past 15 year, everything will hinge on style.
+Many of the top college recruits want to play in a motion offense that requires ball movement and a quick pace.
+If Patrick Ewing can install a player-friendly system, he will be able to boost the Georgetown Hoyas in the eyes of potential recruits.
+Because Ewing has an NBA pedigree already attached to his name, coupled with the fact that he has helped a multitude of professional players over the past 15 years, everything will hinge on style.

 It will take a couple of seasons for the Georgetown Hoyas to get back on track.
 They are trusting that one of their legendary players can help bring them back to prominence.
 The jury is still out on Patrick Ewing as a head coach and a college recruiter.
-But he has the name recognition, the pedigree as a professional, and the backing of Georgetown University.
+However, he has the name recognition, the pedigree as a professional, and the backing of Georgetown University.

 Is Patrick Ewing a perfect fit for the Georgetown Hoyas?
 Everything will come down to his coaching style.